 The Government has thought about this.
 To satisfy the BFA a company transfers assets to Dad’s ex-wife.
 This is still considered a dividend under Div 7A.
 Dad’s ex-wife is an ‘associate’.
 The term associate includes Dad’s relatives.
 For example, a current or former spouse.

-Why be afraid of Div 7A divorce tax?
+Why be afraid of the Div 7A divorce tax?

-Div 7A divorces means that any benefit Mum or Dad receives from the company is subjected to their personal income marginal tax rates.
+A Division 7A divorce means that any benefit Mum or Dad receives from the company is subjected to their personal income marginal tax rates.
 You now pay the difference between the company’s lower tax rate and your higher personal tax rate.
 This top-up tax is 17%.

 In the divorce, Mum took Dad for all he’s worth.
 All that he’s left with is a $750K payoff from Mum’s private company.

 When the money comes through Dad is dismayed to realise he pays another 17% to tax.
 That means he loses $127.5K.
 His $750 settlement is now only $622.5K cash in hand.
 Mum’s already laughing about it with her girlfriends.